 Below will find our SEND Information Report and our Accessibility Plan.
 You can find the St Helens Local Authority offer here.

-If you require any further information about our SEND provision here at St. Mary's, please do not hesitate to contact either Mrs Follin or Mr Beech on the contact numbers above to make an appointment.
+If you require any further information about our SEND provision here at St. Mary's, please do not hesitate to contact Mrs Follin on the contact number above to make an appointment.

 What is ‘The Local Offer?’